evelynpaiz/basic-renderer/README.md

 * [3rd Party Libraries]: external libraries needed in this project.
     * [glfw](https://github.com/glfw/glfw): Creation of windows, contexts and surfaces.
 It also receives inputs and events.
     * [glew](https://github.com/nigels-com/glew): Loading library for Modern OpenGL.
+    * [stb](https://github.com/nothings/stb): Utility library.
+Specifically, we use only stb-image for handling images.

 ## References
 The three main references for this rendering engine are: